5 Common Myths about Physiotherapy

 Hi how are you Incorrect.
 Although, pain is a common symptom we treat, it isn’t the only symptom we fix.
 Most injuries in the early stages of healing are associated with pain but often later on in the injury healing process, other symptoms or deficits arise such as muscle weakness, joint stiffness, and poor balance.

-Physiotherapists can help with all these symptoms too.
-If there is weakness, your physio will implement an appropriate strengthening exercises regime/programme for you.
+Our dedicated team provides physiotherapy Brisbane residents rely on to help with all these symptoms.
+If there is a weakness, your team will implement appropriate strengthening exercises for you.

 If there is any joint stiffness or muscle tightness, your physio will apply manual therapy techniques such as mobilisation, manipulation and massage to correct these issues.
 We certainly encourage people to see us for longstanding injuries where pain may not necessarily be the issue.